waveform80/pibootctl/docs/get.rst

 Usage
 =====

-This command is primarily of use to those wishing to build something on top of pictl; for end users wishing to query the current boot configuration the :doc:`status` command is of more use.
-When given a single setting to query the value of that setting is output on its own, in whatever output style is
+The :command:`get` command is primarily of use to those wishing to build something on top of :command:`pictl`; for end users wishing to query the current boot configuration the :doc:`status` command is of more use.
+When given a single setting to query the value of that setting is output on its own, in whatever output style is selected:
-selected:

 .. code-block:: console